 Some doctors I speak to when I mention mindfulness are naturally sceptical.
 However, in light of worsening morale, there had to be a more sustainable solution to this issue, rather than the traditional approach of seeking last-minute help through an educational supervisor or through the deanery.

-A Course in Mindfulness
+A Course in Mindfulness for Doctors

 In my quest to go deeper, I approached my Foundation Programme Director and we proposed that using mindfulness in junior doctors could be a novel approach to tackling such issues.